JK-Rolling/DuinoI2C_ESP/README.md

 5. **View live stats on web serial**.
 Detailed info like share acceptance, share rate, ping time will scroll up non-stop during normal operation.
 6. **Firmware update via WiFi**.
 After loading DuinoI2C_ESP via cable the first time, subsequent update can be done over WiFi.
 Bye cable!
 7. **Breathing LED**.
 Onboard LED will indicate if the ESP is running happily.
 8. **Dark ambient friendly**.
-Control the brightness of the OLED, turn ON/OFF the OLED and onboard LED at will from your phone/computer.
+Control the brightness of the OLED, turn ON/OFF the OLED, onboard LED, and worker LED at will from your phone/computer.
 9. **ESP Restart**.
 Any time when ESP act abnormally, restart it with a click of a button or from your phone/computer.
 10. **CRC8 Integrity**.
 I2C communication between ESP and AVR is CRC8 protected to ensure data is corruption free